-Canada has consistently remained as the most significant trading partner for the U.S., with shipments into the United States surp assing those of other countries.
-With the implementation of the U.S. - Canada Free Trade Agreement and, subsequently the NAFTA, customs duties between our two countries have been virtually eliminated.
-That does not mean, however, that the newly established U.S. Bureau of Customs and Border Protection (formerly U.S. Customs Service ('U.S. Customs'')), will focus alone on border security at the cost of examining customs matters from the trade that flows into the U.S. from Canada.
+Canada has consistently remained as the most significant trading partner for the U.S., with shipments to and from Canada surpassing those of other countries.
+With the implementation of the U.S. -Canada Free Trade Agreement and, subsequently the NAFTA, customs duties between our two countries have been virtually eliminated.
+That does not mean, however, that the U.S. Bureau of Customs and Border Protection (formerly U.S. Customs Service ("U.S. Customs" or "CBP")), will focus alone on border security at the cost of examining customs matters from the trade that flows into the U.S. from Canada.